ericdasse28/pycraft-training-credit-default-prediction/README.md

 ```

 This configuration tells Flake8 to ignore any file that's within your virtual environment
 or in `__pycache__`.
 4. Run linting again.
 Did it detect any problem?
-If so, fix them!
 5. Add the Flake8 extension to your VS Code

 ### Bonus: sharing recommended VS Code extensions across team